Curry Brand

 Curry Brand is a brand launched by NBA star Stephen Curry in November 2020.
 The brand was a sub-brand of Under Armour, until their partnership ended in November 2025.
+In June 2026, Curry Brand entered into a 10-year partnership with Chinese sportswear company Li-Ning, expanding into basketball products, athleisure, athlete endorsements, and golf equipment.
 The brand focuses on basketball performance footwear, apparel, and accessories.
 Curry Brand is positioned as a competitor to Nike's Jordan Brand.

 History

 Curry Brand was officially announced by Under Armour on November 30, 2020, as part of a long-term partnership with Stephen Curry.
 The launch coincided with Under Armour's quarterly earnings report, which revealed $1.43 billion in revenue, flat compared to the previous year.

 After a 12-year partnership between Stephen Curry and Under Armour, in November 2025, the two agreed to part ways with Curry maintaining sole ownership of the brand and being free to find another retail partner.

+In June 2026, Curry Brand entered into a long-term partnership with Chinese sportswear company Li-Ning.
+The agreement included basketball footwear and apparel, athleisure products, a golf line, and the ability for Stephen Curry to sign athletes under the Curry Brand banner.
+The partnership was reported as a 10-year deal by ESPN.

 Collaborations

 Curry Brand has collaborated with many brands and artists, including celebrities Dave Chappelle and the Bruce Lee estate.

 Curry Brand has worked with streetwear brands and fashion houses, including fellow UA alumni and professional basketball player Brandon Jennings and his brand Tuff Crowd, and Stone Island.
 In 2021, Curry Brand announced a partnership with Sesame Street to produce a seven-piece sneaker collection, called “Street Pack,” with different character-inspired versions of the Curry Flow 9.